Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 #### Images

 Images of the wesbite were very important for giving an overall inviting, fun, educational feel to the wesbite which is important for both children and their parents which whom this site is aimed at.
-I spent many hours scrolling through Pexels, Unsplash and finally Freepik to find the type of images I wanted.
+I spent many hours scrolling through Pexels, Unsplash and finally Freepik to find the type of descriptive applicable images I wanted.
 Futher explanation of choice of image for a particular section is detailed below in features.

 #### Content

+Content aimed to give a basic overview of radiation and its uses for children and their parents.
+Hence, simple definitions and limited text were utilised to avoid overwhelming the users.

+Website content adapted with permission from poster approved by CHI Radiation Safety Committee (October 2019).
+Original produced by the Radiation Safety Committee, CHI at Crumlin, Version 1d (January 2017).

 ## User Stories
 ### First time user